 However, if the property(ies) that you are buying are already in a limited company and many larger holiday businesses are owned by limited companies, there is an alternative way of purchasing these without triggering an SDLT event.
 Purchasing the property directly as a company asset will trigger an SDLT event, BUT purchasing the limited company itself, necessarily including all its assets and including the property(ies), by buying all the shares of that company will not trigger the 3% charge.
 SDLT is payable but only at the rate payable on the purchase of the shares i.e. 0.5% on the entire purchase price.
 This method is not an avoidance measure, it’s a non SDLT event.
 We posted a case study recently on this one, which was a complex holiday let purchase, via a Ltd Company.
 A share purchase works because at the land registry the title deeds do not change because the current limited company still owns it.
 The change takes place at Companies House which shows that you now own the company.
 Cost savings can of course be huge.

-For completely parallel reasons, purchasing through a Limited company can also be very attractive on sale, as a purchaser can opt for the share purchase route.
+For completely parallel reasons, purchasing through a limited company (as an SPV) can also be very attractive on sale, as the purchaser can opt for the share purchase route.
 This of course can put the company vendor in a very strong negotiating position.

 As always in such cases, its advisable to seek advice from a qualified accountant and solicitor before embarking on any commercial property transaction.